Franklin Surname Meaning, History & Origin

 Franklin Surname Meaning

-The name Franklin derives from feudal times and the Middle English frankelin, meaning a “freeman” or a “landowner of free but noble birth.”
+The name Franklin derives from feudal times and the Middle English frankelin, meaning a “freeman” or a “landowner of free but not noble birth.”
 He would rank above the main body of minor freeholders, but below a knight or a member of the nobility.
 He appears in Chaucer’s Canterbury Tales as the narrator of the Franklin’s Tale.

 The root of the word was the Anglo-Norman franc, meaning “free,” and the Germanic suffix -ling.
 Its first record as a surname was when Luke le Franckeleyn was registered in the Cambridgeshire Feet of Fines in 1234.